8th - 11th July 2021

 Make your Voice heard and be recognised as a part of an international community working to enhance patient safety and quality improvement.

-ISQua is delighted to re-open registration for the postponed Florence conference.
+ISQua will to re-open registration shortly for the postponed Florence conference.
 Since we are aware that long distance traveling and budgets may influence your chance to attend the event, we have decided to reduce the registration fees and to extend Early Bird to Thursday, 4th February 2021.
 You can find out what classification your country falls under here.

 There are even more savings on registration fees for ISQua Members.
 Join now to access these exclusive rates.

 THE CALL FOR PAPERS FOR ISQua2020 IS NOW CLOSED FOR SUBMISSIONS.

 Nearly 2,000 abstracts from 95 countries were received!

 Each abstract will now go through a double-blind review by our expert reviewers and successful authors will be contacted with the results shortly.